meganalnico/simple-core/Heritage.md

 Elves who dwell in a region for long find themselves physically adapting to match their surroundings, most noticeably taking on coloration reflecting the local environment.
-Those elves that spend their lives among the short-lived races, on the other hand, often develop a skewed perception of mortality and become morose, the result of watching wave after wave of companions age and die before their eyes.
+Those elves that spend their lives among the short-lived peoples, on the other hand, often develop a skewed perception of mortality and become morose, the result of watching wave after wave of companions age and die before their eyes.

-**Physical Description**: Although generally taller than humans, elves possess a graceful, fragile physique that is accentuated by their long, pointed ears.
+**Physical Description**: Although generally taller than humans, elves possess a gpeopleful, fragile physique that is accentuated by their long, pointed ears.
 Their eyes are wide and almond-shaped, and filled with large, vibrantly colored pupils.
 While elven clothing often plays off the beauty of the natural world, those elves that live in cities tend to